Dusty47/AIRSCAN/README.md

 The default wireless card is mine wlx00c0ca97e839.

-AIRSCAN will automatically install all dependencies type in these three commands:
+To install AIRSCAN type in these three commands:

 #1 git clone https://github.com/Dust47/AIRSCAN